 What truly sets the T-fal Clipso apart from other stovetop pressure cookers is its innovative one-hand locking system.
 Unlike traditional models that require aligning and twisting the lid into place, the Clipso features a unique side-locking mechanism that secures with a simple push.
 This makes it significantly easier to operate, especially for those with limited hand strength or dexterity.

-- One-hand locking system: Revolutionary side-lock mechanism for effortless, secure closure
+- Revolutionary one-hand side-lock mechanism for effortless, secure closure

-- Variable pressure control: Cook at 10 or 14.5 PSI for different cooking applications
+- Variable pressure control at 10 or 14.5 PSI for different cooking applications

-- Premium materials: Heavy-gauge stainless steel construction with encapsulated base
+- Heavy-gauge stainless steel construction with encapsulated base

-- Safety first: Multiple safety features including pressure indicator and auto-release valve
+- Multiple safety features including pressure indicator and auto-release valve

 Specifications